 Students will be required to critically reflect (5) on project work at interim/formative and summative stages.
-The final project/thesis module also provides an opportunity to undertake a work placement as part of the research for the final project, a log of placement activity will encourage students to reflect on their own development and skills.
+The final project/thesis module also provides an opportunity to undertake a work placement as part of the research for the final project.

-Assessment Strategy:
+Assessment Strategy

 In order to support deeper learning, the programme utilises project-based learning and a project-based assessment strategy.
 Project-based learning is used throughout the course in order to provide realistic, industry-led experiences, ensuring that these are underpinned with robust academic practice.
 This approach encourages and allows the development of the practical/transferrable skills listed.
-(1-6).